Ben Gilroy: Politics

-A founding member of Direct Democracy Ireland (DDI), the party was initially led by Raymond Whitehead and contested the 2011 general election with candidates being fielded as independents.
-The party was formed in response to the post-2008 Irish banking crisis.
-Gilroy contested the 2013 Meath East by-election which was caused by the suicide of Fine Gael TD Shane McEntee.
+Gilroy was a founding member of Direct Democracy Ireland (DDI), a minor party advocating for direct democracy to be introduced in Ireland.
+The party was formed in response to the post-2008 Irish banking crisis and was initially led by Raymond Whitehead.
+DDI contested the 2011 general election with candidates being fielded as independents, with none elected.
+Gilroy was elected leader in November 2012.

+Gilroy contested the 2013 Meath East by-election which was caused by the suicide of Fine Gael TD, Shane McEntee.
 Gilroy received 1,568 first-preference votes, 6.5% of those cast.
 In the wake of the by-election result, Village magazine compared Gilroy to the Italian Five Star Movement leader Beppe Grillo.
+At the 2014 European Parliament elections, Gilroy was the DDI candidate for the Midlands-North-West constituency.
+He was eliminated on the 1st count, receiving 7,683 (1.2%) first-preference votes.

+He unsuccessfully re-contested Meath East at the 2016 general election.
+Gilroy was eliminated on the 5th count, receiving 766 (1.9%) first-preference votes.

 He was involved with attempts to create an Irish version of the yellow vests movement.
 He read out a list of yellow vest demands at their first protest in Dublin and was described by some as the movement's leader, however they described themselves as a "leaderless movement".

-His politics were described by The Irish Times as "populist" He has spoken out against abortion, Ireland's membership of the EU, and vaccinations.
 Gilroy was also involved in protests against the eviction of a family in Strokestown, County Roscommon.

 Gilroy was an independent candidate for the Dublin constituency in the 2019 European elections.
 Following an RTÉ decision to not include him and other independent and non-party Dublin candidates in a live television debate, Gilroy brought a legal challenge against the public broadcaster to the High Court.
 The challenge was subsequently dismissed.
 On 21 May he released a campaign video in which he smashed several plasterboards spray painted with the words 'state corruption', 'constitution violations', 'stealing wealth', 'unlawful evictions' and 'RTÉ' with a hurley.
 It quickly went viral, getting more than 300,000 views overnight.

-Gilroy received 7,594 (2.09%) first-preference votes, and was eliminated on the eighth count.
+At the election, Gilroy received 7,594 (2.09%) first-preference votes, and was eliminated on the eighth count.
 Following the result, he announced that he was stepping back from politics in order to spend time with his family.

-In January 2020, Gilroy was announced as a candidate for the Irish Freedom Party in Dublin Bay North at the 2020 general election.
+Eight months later in January 2020, Gilroy was announced as a candidate for the Irish Freedom Party in Dublin Bay North at the 2020 general election.
 Gilroy was eliminated on the 7th count, with 770 (1%) of first-preference votes.

+In 2024, Gilroy announced that he was returning to Direct Democracy Ireland as party leader, and that he would be rebranding it as Liberty Republic.
+In a promotional video, Gilroy rallied against "globalist elites attempting to put us all under the UN, EU and WEF fascist control through elected traitors".